-Why do we exist? (from PCU Rules dated February 2023)
+Why do we exist?

 To make a real difference to the financial wellbeing of our members.
 We provide relevant lending and savings products and educate members on thrift and the wise use of money so they can better manage their financial affairs.